nakedness of spirit mean no pretension or motivation other than Gods

 if you ever do die to yourself as Christ commanded

-and as Saint John of the Cross describes, God will give you so much work
+and as Saint John of the Cross describes, God will give you all the opportunities you

 mental health, and for the sake of your soul, keep in mind that all human